projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 (in case the new version has deleted files) and push a copy of the newly-generated HTML content directly to the GitHub pages publishing repo.
-The public site at https://projectacrn.github.io will be updated (nearly) immediately so it's best to verify the locally generated HTML before publishing.
+The public site at https://projectacrn.github.io will be updated typically within a few minutes, so it's best to verify the locally generated HTML before publishing.

 Document Versioning
 *******************

-The https://projectacrn.github.io site has a document version selector at the bottom of the left nav panel.
+The https://projectacrn.github.io site has a document version selector at the top of the left nav panel.
 The contents of this version selector are defined in the ``conf.py`` sphinx configuration file,
 specifically:

 .. code-block:: python
+   :emphasize-lines: 5-6

    html_context = {
       'current_version': current_version,
+      'docs_title': docs_title,
+      'is_release': is_release,
       'versions': ( ("latest", "/latest/"),
-                    ("0.2", "/0.2/"),
-                    ("0.1", "/0.1/"),
+                    ("2.3", "/2.3/"),
+                    ("2.2", "/2.2/"),
+                    ("2.1", "/2.1/"),
+                    ("2.0", "/2.0/"),
+                    ("1.6.1", "/1.6.1/"),
+                    ("1.6", "/1.6/"),
+                    ("1.5", "/1.5/"),
+                    ("1.4", "/1.4/"),
+                    ("1.0", "/1.0/"),   # keep 1.0
                   )
        }

-As new versions of documentation are added, this ``versions`` selection list should be updated to include the version number and publishing folder.
+As new versions of ACRN documentation are added, update this ``versions`` selection list to include the version number and publishing folder.
 Note that there's no direct selection to go to a newer version from an older one, without going to ``latest`` first.

-By default, documentation build and publishing assumes we're generating documentation for the main branch and publishing to the ``/latest/`` area on https://projectacrn.github.io.
-When we're generating the documentation for a tagged version (e.g., 0.2), check out that version of the repo, and add some extra flags to the make commands:
+By default, documentation build and publishing both assume we're generating documentation for the main branch and publishing to the ``/latest/`` area on https://projectacrn.github.io.
+When we're generating the documentation for a tagged version (e.g., 2.3), check out that version of the repo, and add some extra flags to the ``make`` commands:

 .. code-block:: bash

    cd ~/projectacrn/acrn-hypervisor/doc
-   git checkout v0.2
+   git checkout v2.3
    make clean
-   make DOC_TAG=release RELEASE=0.2 html
+   make DOC_TAG=release RELEASE=2.3 html
-   make DOC_TAG=release RELEASE=0.2 publish
+   make DOC_TAG=release RELEASE=2.3 publish

 Filtering expected warnings
 ***************************